magento/merchdocs/src/payment-services/order-payment-status.md

   ![Show filters selection]({% link payment-services/assets/filters.png %}){: .zoom}
   _Show filters selection_

-You can filter by:
+The Filter List shows the different _FILTERING BY_ options:

-Pay Status | Description
+Filter | Description
 ------------ | --------------------
-Authorized | Orders that have been authorized.
+Pay Status Authorized | Orders that have been authorized.
-Capture requested | Orders that capture has been requested.
+Pay Status Capture requested | Orders that capture has been requested.
-Capture confirmed | Orders where capture has been confirmed.
+Pay Status Capture confirmed | Orders where capture has been confirmed.
-Partial capture | Orders with a partial capture.
+Pay Status Partial capture | Orders with a partial capture.
-Capture failed | Orders where capture has failed.
+Pay Status Capture failed | Orders where capture has failed.
-Voided | Orders where transaction has been voided.
+Pay Status Voided | Orders where transaction has been voided.
 Min/Max Order Amount | Filter orders by the minimum or maximum grand total amount of the order.

-{:.bs-callout-info}
-Filters can be reset by clicking _Clear all_.
+When you filter orders by any of these pay statuses or the Min/Max order amount, a filter list displays the selected filters which can be reset individually, or by clicking _Clear all_.

 ## Select data source